RoosterSA123/mkdocs/docs/index.md

-# Welcome to Maia's MKDOCS
+# Welcome to Sloth Internet

+## Not As Slow As You Might Think!